 Step 2.
 Choose long-term goals.
 Identify a small set of long-term goals (e.g., reduce the suicide rate among a particular group).

 Step 3.
 Identify key risk and protective factors.
 Prioritize the key risk and protective factors on which to focus your prevention efforts.

 Step 4.
 Select or develop interventions.
 Decide which combination of strategies (e.g. increase connectedness, increase access to evidence-based treatments) best address your key risk and protective factors and will be a part of your comprehensive approach to suicide prevention.
 Then find and review existing programs and practices to select approaches that have evidence of effectiveness and are a good fit for your settings, populations, needs, and resources.
 If you can't find a program that meets your needs, you may need to adapt a program or create a new one (see Evidence-Based Prevention).

 Step 5.
 Plan the evaluation.
 Use your evaluation plan to track progress toward your long-term goals, show the value of your suicide prevention efforts, and decide how to expand them.

-- Step 6 involves implementing the interventions and the evaluation plan.
-Step 6 also involves using evaluation data to monitor implementation, identify and solve problems, and enhance prevention efforts.
+Step 6.
+Implement, evaluate, and improve.
+Implement and evaluate your activities, using your evaluation data to monitor implementation, solve problems, and enhance your prevention efforts.